The stationary horizon and semi-infinite geodesics in the directed landscape: Coalescence and the global geometry of geodesics

 while for $-a \le x \le 0$, the equalities reverse.
 Combined with~\eqref{pmeq}, this completes the proof.

-\textbf{Item~\ref{itm:stationarity} of Theorem~\ref{thm:Buse_dist_intro}:} Recall that we already proved the stationarity of the process under the shifts $T_{z;a,b}$.
-We follow a similar idea as that in Lemma 7.5 of~\cite{Bakhtin-Cator-Konstantin-2014}, and the key is that, within a compact set, the Busemann functions are equal to differences of the directed landscape for large enough $t$.
-By Lemma~\ref{lm:horiz_shift_mix}, as a projection of $\{\Ll,\W\}$, the directed landscape $\Ll$ is mixing under the transformation $T_{z;a,b}$.
+\textbf{Item~\ref{itm:stationarity} of Theorem~\ref{thm:Buse_dist_intro} (Mixing):} This proof follows a similar idea as that in Lemma 7.5 of~\cite{Bakhtin-Cator-Konstantin-2014}, and the key is that, within a compact set, the Busemann functions are equal to differences of the directed landscape for large enough $t$.
+Then, we use Lemma~\ref{lm:horiz_shift_mix}, which states that, as a projection of $\{\Ll,\W\}$, the directed landscape $\Ll$ is mixing under the transformation $T_{z;a,b}$.
 Set $r_z = (az,bz)$.
-By a standard $\pi-\lambda$ argument, it suffices to show that for $\dir_1,\ldots\dir_k \in \R$ (ignoring the sign $\sigg$ since $\dir_i \notin \DLBusedc$ a.s.), all compact sets $K := K_1 \times K_2 \subseteq \Rup \times \R^4$, and all Borel sets $A,B \in C(K,\R)$,
+By a standard $\pi-\lambda$ argument, it suffices to show that for $\dir_1,\ldots\dir_k \in \R$ (ignoring the sign $\sigg$ since $\dir_i \notin \DLBusedc$ a.s.), all compact sets $K := K_1 \times K_2^k \subseteq \Rup \times (\R^4)^k$, and all Borel sets $A,B \in C(K,\R)$,

 where we use the shorthand notation